-- · For our HDHP option, the HRA is administered by Choice Strategies. - HRA credit (prorated from your effective date to the end of the plan year) is available on a monthly basis. - Tax-free credit can be used to pay for qualified medical or prescription expenses within your deductible for you and any individuals covered by this HDHP. - Unused credits will not carryover from year to year. - HRA credit does not earn interest. - HRA credit is forfeited if you leave the FEHB Program or switch health insurance plans. - An HRA does not affect your ability to participate in an FSAFEDS Health Care Flexible Spending Account (HCFSA).
-However, you must meet FSAFEDS eligibility requirements. - Catastrophic protection for out-ofpocket expenses When you use network providers, your annual maximum for out-of-pocket expenses (deductibles, coinsurance and copayments) for covered services is limited to \$6,000 for Self Only, \$12,000 for Self Plus One or \$12,000 for Self and Family enrollment.
+- For our HDHP option, the HRA is administered by Health Equity. - HRA credit (prorated from your effective date to the end of the plan year) is available on a monthly basis. - Tax-free credit can be used to pay for qualified medical or prescription expenses within your deductible for you and any individuals covered by this HDHP. - Unused credits will not carryover from year to year. - · HRA credit does not earn interest. - HRA credit is forfeited if you leave the FEHB Program or switch health insurance plans. - An HRA does not affect your ability to participate in an FSAFEDS Health Care Flexible Spending Account (HCFSA).
+However, you must meet FSAFEDS eligibility requirements. - Catastrophic protection for out-ofpocket expenses

+When you use network providers, your annual maximum for out-of-pocket expenses (deductibles, coinsurance and copayments) for covered services is limited to \$6,000 for Self Only, \$12,000 for Self Plus One or \$12,000 for Self and Family enrollment.
 However, certain expenses do not count toward your out-of-pocket maximum and you must continue to pay these expenses once you reach your out-of-pocket maximum (such as expenses in excess of the Plan's allowable amount or benefit maximum).
-Refer to Section 4 Your Catastrophic Protection Out-of-Pocket Maximum and HDHP Section 5 Traditional Medical Coverage Subject to the Deductible for more details. - Health education HDHP Section 5(i) describes the health education resources and account management tools HDHP Section 5(i) describes the health education resources and account management tools HDHP Section 5(i) describes the health education resources and account management tools
+Refer to Section 4 Your Catastrophic Protection Out-of-Pocket Maximum and HDHP Section 5 Traditional Medical Coverage Subject to the Deductible for more details.

+Health education resources and account management tools HDHP Section 5(i) describes the health education resources and account management tools available to you to help you manage your health care and your health care dollars.